It has to be done..

 Little boy: not pretty ones

-Talk about making my heart melt.
-How sweet and honest of him!
+*heart melts* How sweet and honest of him!
 (I cannot contradict what he said – after all, children don’t lie – haha!)

 And then there’s times when I’ve made myself look stupid..